allen-chen-noaa-gov/nwblastarca/README.md

 species, and takes about 16 hours for 100 iterations with 8 workers (on an Intel i7-8700).

-We can use the included summary function to plot the results:
+We can use the included summary function to plot the results, where you can save the plots to a chosen directory if desired:

+    > wd <- "J:/Fishperson/Directory_to_save_plots/"
-    > plotout <- Plot_res(tsout, MCMC)
+    > plotout <- Plot_res(tsout, MCMC, wd = wd, savep = TRUE)

     > plotout[[1]]
     > dev.new()